 Specific instructions for the call

-Grant applications in JPIAMR are made in a two-stage procedure, where a simplified version of the application, known as an outline application/pre-proposal, is first submitted.
-Applicants whose outline applications are approved shall then submit a full application/full proposal.
+Applications for a grant in JPIAMR are made in a two-stage procedure, where a simplified version of the application, known as a pre-proposal/outline application, is first submitted.
+Applicants whose outline applications are approved shall then submit a full proposal/full application.
 Both the pre-proposal and the full proposal are peer reviewed, and ranked in competition with other applications.
 A check on the consortium’s eligibility is done during both application steps.
 The Swedish Research Council can reject an application on formal grounds if any of the consortium members is declared ineligible.

-The application to the JPIAMR consortium call shall be submitted by the research consortium’s international coordinator using JPIAMR’s application system External link, opens in new window..
+The application to the JPIAMR consortium call shall be submitted by the research consortium’s international coordinator to JPIAMR’s application system.
+External link, opens in new window.

-JPIAMR will make a decision on the outline applications in May 2022.
-The decision will be notified to the coordinator of the consortium with a statement in the form of a written comment.
+JPIAMR will make a decision on the pre-proposals in May 2023.
+The decision is notified to the coordinator of the consortium via a statement in the form of a written comment.

-The consortiums approved are invited to submit a full application in Prisma no later than 12 July 2022.
+Those who are invited to submit a full application, shall do so in Prisma no later than 11 July 2023.

 JPIAMR decides which consortiums will be recommended for funding by the respective national research funding body.
-The decision will be notified to the coordinator of the consortium with a statement in the form of a written comment.
-The Swedish Research Council makes the grant decisions for Swedish participants.
+The decision is notified to the coordinator of the consortium via a statement in the form of a written comment.
+The Swedish Research Council makes the grant decision for the Swedish participants.
 Shortly after the grant decision has been made, a notice of the grant awards will be published on the Swedish Research Council’s website.
 You will thereafter find a notice of the decision on your application in your personal account in Prisma, under the tab “Applications and grants”.